Last Updated on November 11, 2021 by Jeremy

 We're always on the lookout for the best Pittsburgh food truck rallies, and we have to admit that our options for roundups of local food trucks are few and far between.

 When they happen, they're often quite small.
 And when they're free, they often are too crowded or the trucks sell out of food in record time.

-So it was with great excitement that we went out to the Monroeville Convention Center one Saturday in January in order to check out the annual Food Truck-a-Palooza event- the largest food truck rally we've been to yet!
+So it was with great excitement that we went out to the Monroeville Convention Center one Saturday in winter in order to check out the annual Food Truck-a-Palooza event- the largest food truck rally we've been to yet!

 Food Truck-a-Palooza Shines at the Monroeville Convention Center

 Within moments of walking into the convention center, you can tell that this a monster food truck rally.
 With food trucks as far as you can see, live music, vendor tables, a mobile Lumberjaxes axe throwing lane, and more, there really was a lot going on here.

 During our visit we (along with some friends) were able to sample food from several trucks including Emporio Meatballs, Revival Chili, Just Roll'd Up, La Palapa, Galaxy Donuts, and more.
 Other trucks that were present included favorites like Mac and Gold, La Palapa, Burgh Bites, and other new ones that we had never heard of before- a great balance for a festival if we have to say.

 We followed a pretty typical process of getting food, enjoying it while listening to music, walking around the vendors, and repeating a few times, and ended up spending about 90 minutes here in total while sampling 2-3 trucks each.
 As far as food truck rallies are concerned, it felt like we did this one well but still only ended up sampling a small percentage of the trucks all the same.

 After this, there are some few oddities about the event overall worth noting.